nw4466tu/osticket-Ticket-Lifecycle-Examples/README.md

 <br />
 <p>
 It's crucial to keep in mind that not all issues are of equal importance or urgency.
 Therefore, the proper assignment and organization of tickets play a fundamental role in eliminating confusion and enhancing overall operational efficiency.
+Exceptional customer service is a cornerstone of any thriving business, and streamlined workflows are instrumental in enabling support agents to carry out their responsibilities more effectively.
+Ultimately, this efficiency leads to improved customer service, as customers benefit from quicker and more accurate problem resolution.
 </p>
 <br />